 Culinary Business Strategy is part of my DNA and was born out of necessity.
 From the time, I was a toddler I knew I wanted to be a chef – it was my singular focus while growing up.
 And as soon as I could get into a restaurant kitchen I did.
 I started as a pantry cook at the age of 13.
 I attended high school in France, which was really just a ruse to get into a French cooking school.
-At 17, I became a translator and student at LaVarenne in Paris and earned my tuition by translating cooking classes, washing dishes and prepping more produce than I care to remember.
+At 17, I became a student and translator at LaVarenne in Paris and earned my tuition by translating cooking classes, washing dishes and prepping more produce than I care to remember.
 Upon completion of my formal classical French cuisine studies I entered the traditional apprenticeship system.
 I had the good fortune to be a stagiaire in some of the finest restaurants throughout France and was too young and starry eyed to understand that meant working double shifts in Parisian basements for free.
 I learned so much, ate so well and learned there is no replacement for hands on training.

 At 24, I returned to the States to run a fine dining restaurant in Mendocino CA – the youngest of 27 staff and the only woman in the kitchen.
 While I knew how to slice, dice, roll and sauté, I was unprepared to run a kitchen, handle effective ordering, manage all costs and be a leader.
 Failure was not an option, so I figured it out.
 I think I made every mistake possible.
 But a funny thing happened – eventually all of my friends who were chefs started asking me to help them build systems to run their kitchens.
 I was on to something.
 For years I did this on the side as my own culinary career advanced.
 I eventually came to realize that being a chef and business owner required two very different sets of skills.
 A left brain/right brain kind of split.
 Few places were doing both well.
 A business either had spectacular food or flawless operations – but rarely both.
 I realized I knew how to make them both work well together.